 You can actually use your story to attract ideal clients.
 (Click here to tweet this.)

 As you may know, my compelling story is how I went from leaving my corporate job to opening up my own nutrition practice.
 And even though I had clients right away, I didn’t have enough clients to pay my midtown Manhattan rent and all of my bills.
 I made a decision one day to figure out what it would take to get clients.
 I learned everything that I could and ended up filling my practice to full capacity within 8 months.
-I eventually created the Client Attraction System™ and went on to fill my second practice.
+I eventually created the The Leveraged Business System™ and went on to fill my second practice.

 Whenever I talk about my story I talk about my “3 AM-I-don’t-have-enough-clients-sweats” and how I was able to overcome all that and fill my practice very quickly.
 That is my compelling story and it’s something I tell to establish instant credibility with new prospects, in front of an audience or at the beginning of all of my programs.